LastationVRChat/Lastation-Player-Tracker/README.md

 - Once you have that configured you can add rooms and probes via the `Location Tracker [Core]` Script and use the Prefabs in the folder located at `PlayertrackerV2/Prefabs/Components` to supply them.
 - Set up any `Plugins` you want to use currently we only supply the two displays.
 - Lastly, set up how you want to make the tracker refresh built-in is "PingLoop" which you can set in `Seconds` of how often you want it to run.
-- Alternatively, you can set "PingLoop" to `0` which will disabled it and use a function call to script your own "Ping" scripts using the `Functions` below.
+- Alternatively, you can set "PingLoop" to `0` which will disable it, and use a function call to script your own "Ping" scripts using the `Functions` below.